vapor-community/mongo-provider/README.md

       - mongo.json
 ```

-The secrets folder is under the gitignore and shouldn't be committed.
+The secrets folder is under the `.gitignore` and shouldn't be committed.

 Here's an example `secrets/mongo.json`